You'll have a better experience on this website using a secure, up-to-date browser. Click here for information and

 Courses taught include American National Politics, Introduction to Politics, Ancient & Medieval Political Thought, Modern Political Thought, American Political Thought, International Relations, Comparative Politics, Global Security Issues, Community Politics, Public Policy; Kingdom, Identity, & Calling (Core 100); and Calling, Task, & Culture (Core 399).

 In addition to being a teacher, I am a writer.
 Scholarly work includes three books: Where Did the Party Go?: William Jennings Bryan, Hubert Humphrey, and the Jeffersonian Legacy (University of Missouri Press, 2006); Politics on a Human Scale: The American Tradition of Decentralism (Lexington Books, 2013); and The Political World of Bob Dylan: Freedom and Justice, Power and Sin (Palgrave Macmillan, 2015).

 I had the privilege of being one of 28 voting delegates representing the state of Iowa at the 2012 Republican National Convention in Tampa, Florida.
 In October 2015, I hosted the first quadrennial, national presidential politics conference on Dordt's campus.
-We look forward to the second Presidential Politics Conference of Iowa, to be held October 24-26, 2019.
+Our second Presidential Politics Conference of Iowa was held in October 2019.

 I served as Director of the Core Program at Dordt from 2018-20.
 I am the Republican nominee for Iowa State Senate (District 2) in the November 2020 election.